sszokoly/pycapSBCE/README.md

 ## How it works

 It makes use of the standard log files and commands available to any system administrator in Linux shell with root access.
 SIP call and media information are obtained from `tracesbc_sip` log files.
 Flow counters are gathered from the output of `showflow` command.
 Finally the majority of RTP stream statistics except those mentioned above - are extracted using `tshark`'s `rtp,streams` functionality.
+It was developed on ASBCE version 7.2.2 but it is supposed to work on version 6.3 and above.

 ## Options